Chad Greenway

-Chad Greenway (born January 12, 1983) is a former American football linebacker who spent his entire 11-year career with the Minnesota Vikings of the National Football League (NFL).
-He played college football at Iowa, and was drafted by the Vikings in the first round of the 2006 NFL Draft.
+Chad Greenway (born January 12, 1983) is an American former professional football player who spent his entire 11-year career as a linebacker with the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and was selected by the Vikings in the first round of the 2006 NFL draft.

-Early years
+Early life

 Greenway attended Mount Vernon High School in Mount Vernon, South Dakota, where he was a three-time South Dakota All-state performer, earning first-team honors as a junior and senior and third-team honors as a sophomore.
 He was named Gatorade Football Player of the Year as a senior in 2001. also Argus Leader and Sports Max Player of the Year.
 He also earned first-team All-conference honors for three straight seasons, as well as MVP honors.
 He played quarterback and free safety and returned punts and kickoffs, helping prep team win two consecutive state titles as a junior and senior.
 His career totals include 364 rushing attempts for 3,118 yards and 171-290 passes for 2,572 yards.
 On defense, he recorded 407 tackles and 23 interceptions.
 As a senior, he completed 62 of his 114 pass attempts for 1,147 yards and rushed for 1,320 yards at quarterback, and also added 132 tackles and four interceptions at safety.
 Greenway also lettered in basketball, baseball and track & field at Mount Vernon.

+Greenways are large hog producers in the area and currently own the largest sow production facility in south east South Dakota.
+Chad credits his daily work on the farm for developing his work ethic that he took into college and the NFL.